Piotrfj/react-calculator/README.md

-This is my portfolio application, that will contain some of my future simple projects in React.

-Currently available projects:
--calculator app,
+A simple calculator in React